El Monte

 Can I travel from the US to Canada in my rental RV?

 This depends on the company.
-Several rental suppliers will allow you to travel to Canada in your rental vehicle, including Apollo, El Monte, Jucy, Campervan North America, Travellers Autobarn and Cruise America.
+Several suppliers will allow you to travel to Canada in your rental vehicle, including Road Bear, El Monte, Cruise America, Escape Rentals, Campervan North America and Travellers Autobarn (Canada entry fee applies).

 Please contact support for information on other suppliers.
 You must comply with visa and customs requirements at all times.